ardriveapp/turbo-upload-service/README.md

 1. Add migration function and logic to `schema.ts`
 2. Run the yarn command to stage the migration, which generates a new migration script in `migrations/` directory

-- `yarn db:make:migration MIGRATION_NAME`
+   - `yarn db:migrate:new MIGRATION_NAME` (e.g. `yarn db:migrate:new add_id_to_table`)

+3. Construct the migration queries in [src/db/arch/migrator.ts](src/db/arch/migrator.ts)

-3. Update the new migration to call the static function created in step 1.
+4. Update the generated migration file to call the proper migration script.

-4. Run the migration
+5. Run the migration:

    - `yarn db:migration:latest` or `yarn knex migration:up MIGRATION_NAME.TS`

+6. Alternatively, run the migration against a specific environment file:

+   - `yarn dotenv -e .env.dev yarn db:migrate:latest`

 ### Rollbacks